redox-os/orbtk-book/src/de/ch02-02-workspace-orbtk-core.md

 ## Application

-The `application` crate provides the base api inside an `OrbTK` application.
+The `application` crate provides the base api inside an `OrbTk` application.
 Its elements are consumed via dedicated modules organized in the other sub-crates.

 ### The ContextProvider

-This structure is a temporary solution to share dependencies inside an `OrbTK` application.
+This structure is a temporary solution to share dependencies inside an `OrbTk` application.
 Right now, if the app is started, a new `ContextProvider` object is created.
 The interconnection between sender and receiver are handled using asynchronous channels with sender/receiver halves (`mpsc`).